nanofuzz/nanofuzz/README.md

 ### Who is the NaNofuzz mascot?

 A very important question!
-Anteaters are wonderfully-adapted fuzzy creatures known to quickly and efficiently find and eliminate lare quantities of bugs.
-Therefore, the NaNofuzz mascot is Nancy the Anteater (or, NaNcy the NaNteater, if you prefer).
+Silky anteaters are wonderfully-adapted fuzzy creatures known to efficiently find and eliminate large quantities of bugs.
+Therefore, the NaNofuzz mascot is Nancy the Silky Anteater (or, NaNcy, if you prefer).

 ![image](https://avatars.githubusercontent.com/u/136026223?s=200&v=4)